Ukraine boosts Southeast Asia ties with peace accord | Law-Order

 - Cambodia

-Ukrainian Foreign Minister Dmytro Kulbela signed the "Treaty on Amity and Cooperation in Southeast Asia" as the annual summit of the Association of Southeast Asian Nations got underway in Phnom Penh.
+Ukrainian Foreign Minister Dmytro Kuleba signed the "Treaty on Amity and Cooperation in Southeast Asia" as the annual summit of the Association of Southeast Asian Nations got underway in Phnom Penh.

-The ASEAN summit kicks off a series of three top-level meetings in Asia, with the Group of 20 summit in Bali to follow and then the APEC economic forum in Bangkok.
+The ASEAN summit kicks off a series of three top-level meetings in Asia, with the Group of 20 summit in Bali to follow and then the Asia Pacific Economic Cooperation forum in Bangkok.
 They come as Russia seeks new markets for its energy products to avoid Western sanctions following its invasion of Ukraine.

 In an early November call with Ukrainian President Volodymyr Zelenskyy, Cambodian President Hun Sen stressed the need for an end to the war "so that Ukraine can regain peace, stability, territorial integrity and development," according to Hun Sen's office.